NREL/phygnn/README.rst

 guide the neural network to learn physical or theoretical constraints. phygnn enables scientific software developers and data scientists to easily integrate machine learning models into physics and engineering applications.

+For details on the phygnn class framework see `the phygnn module documentation here. <https://nrel.github.io/phygnn/phygnn/phygnn.phygnn.html>`_

 Installation